Neighbourhood planning is a new method of planning led by the local community rather than by us or the Government.

 A neighbourhood plan is an optional planning document which is produced by a community group as opposed to us.
 A neighbourhood plan contains policies relating specifically to the local neighbourhood, and can cover a wide variety of planning-related topics.

-Why might I be interested in a neighbourhood forum and neighbourhood planning?
+Why might you be interested in a neighbourhood forum and neighbourhood planning?

 Neighbourhood planning has the potential to address a variety of social, economic and environmental issues in the area, from the types of extensions people can build on their homes, to the delivery of commercial development in the neighbourhood.
 If you have an interest in these types of issues, then you also have an interest in neighbourhood planning.

-We would like to hear from any group with an interest in forming a neighbourhood forum and / or preparing a neighbourhood plan.
-Please contact:
+We would like to hear from any group with an interest in forming a neighbourhood forum and/or preparing a neighbourhood plan.
+Contact us using the details below.